 - Securities purchased under Regulation CF cannot be traded on the secondary market within a year of ownership, except to family members or accredited investors.

-Guiding Clients Through Every Stage of Equity Crowdfunding Under Regulation CF
+Guiding Clients Through Every Stage of Equity Crowdfunding Under Traditional and Tokenized Reg.
+CF Offerings:

 - Corporate structuring for domestic and foreign issuers — incorporating a legal entity in the U.S. or creating a U.S. holding for a foreign company;

 - An appropriate token sale structure to U.S. and non-U.S. investors, including transfer restrictions and token issuance;

 - Advising on potential bottlenecks that may arise in tokenized Reg.
 CF offerings, e.g., marketing issues, taxation issues, risk of not getting listed on ATS platform after the issuance due to legal, business & tech-related issues, etc;